felixphilipk/Deep_Funding_Analytics/Readme.md

 ### Required Files 📁

-You will need the following data files to run the model which is located in data folder for real time data please visit the deeep funding graph github repo :
+You will need the following data files to run the model which is located in data folder for real time data please visit the deep funding graph github repo :

 1. **`data.csv`**: Training data containing funding allocations between pairs of repositories.
 2. **`test.csv`**: Test data containing pairs of repositories for which you want to predict funding allocation.